Phil81334/cod-hud-builder/README.md

   will auto adjust until manually overridden

--account for when user uses colons on text elems [Done ~ 29-04-23] '¬' is a reserved program keyword now, so do not use it.
+-account for when user uses colons on text elems [Done ~ 29-04-23] '¬' is a reserved program keyword now. if you wish to use it, then you need to do so in the generated file, not the program.

 Updated:
 -button elem args for: (action, mouseEnter, mouseExit), now go on seperate lines